AzureAiDevs/hub/website/2023-aia/2023-04-26-ml-ai-workshops/index.md

 tags: ['ai-april', '30-days-of-azure-ai', 'ml-developers', 'workshop']

 image: https://raw.githubusercontent.com/AzureAiDevs/hub/main/website/static/img/2023-aia/banner-day24.png
 description: "🏭Welcome to day 24 of #30DaysOfAzureAI.
-Learn about the Microsoft Machine Learning for Beginners Curriculum https://azureaidevs.github.io/hub/2023-aia/day24"
+Are you interested in starting your journey into Machine Learning?
+Check out the Microsoft Machine Learning for Beginners Curriculum, a free 12-week, 26-lesson course covering classic ML with Scikit-learn, NLP, and Time Series analysis.
+Let's dive in!"
 ---

 import Social from '@site/src/components/social';